 These conditions developed in the course of the late Proterozoic.
 Prior to that stage almost the only signs of life on the seafloor were stromatolites – layered mats produced by microbes.
 As the seas became more oxygenated, stromatolites became less common.
 Higher in the water column, plankton and microplankton were also beginning to recover.

 In seeking to understand what led to the Cambrian Explosion, palaeontologists speak of the “Cambrian substrate revolution”, in which barren seafloors (substrates) were turned into habitable space for almost the full range of seafloor-dwelling organisms.
 The story is one of colonisation as much as evolution.
 Appearing as if from nowhere, worms, molluscs, trilobites and so on were all benefiting from the recovery of marine animal life further down the food chain.
 Faecal pellets dropped by zooplankton attracted the grazing and burrowing animals that now had sufficient oxygen to live on the seafloor.
 As they consumed the droppings, they churned up the sediment, aerated it and fertilised it.
 Their actions, in turn, prepared the ground for other burrowers to live in and feed off still greater depths of sediment.
-A positive feedback loop was initiated, limited only by the range of organisms in existence to take advantage of the new opportunities.

 Evidently the organisms which brought about this revolution did not come into being ex nihilo, unseen and as if by magic.
-Nor did they arise as products of the great ‘struggle for existence’, acquiring little by little new capabilities and levels of organisation as they out-competed their rivals, for then sediments should have abounded with their ancestors.
+Nor did they arise as products of the great ‘struggle for existence’, acquiring little by little new capabilities and levels of organisation as they out-competed their rivals; for then sediments should have abounded with their ancestors.
 The simplest explanation is that in some shape or form they already existed.
-They appeared in the fossil record as they increased in number and the increasingly benign environments around the coasts allowed for their increase.
+They appeared in the fossil record as they increased in number and as the increasingly benign environments around the coasts allowed for their increase.
 In a jump shift analagous to the miraculous way in which many fossilisable creatures – barnacles, for instance – start out as unfossilisable larvae, the new conditions triggered radical transmutations.